scarpio02/WhatsForDinnerProject/README.md

 # WhatsForDinnerProject
-To run this project, you will need to install and set up SFML, found at https://www.sfml-dev.org/ .
+To run this project, you will need to install and set up SFML.
+Instructions can be found at https://www.sfml-dev.org/ .